kyledharrington/capstone-dynatrace/README.md

     - Front end web server (for browser RUM injection)
     - Code level calls more advance than a "hello world" or health check
       -  Check [Dynatrace's list of supported technologies](https://docs.dynatrace.com/docs/setup-and-configuration/technology-support) for technology compatibility
-    - Application logs are generated and available (stdout )
+    - Application logs are generated and available (stdout by default)
     - A Database component
     - The application must be capable of generating errors/ crashes/ outages